ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <img title="Container Initial Screen" alt="Container Initial Screen" src="images/containerprogramming/VSCodeContainerInitialScreen.png" width = "550" height = auto>
 </p>

-2. Click the "Open" button with a folder next to it located at the middle of the welcome screen.
+2. Click the "Open" button in the middle of the welcome screen with a folder next to it.
 3. Clicking that will open a window to select a folder to open.
 The window will display the `/root/` directory.
-First. click the two dots `..` to move up to the parent directory.
+First, click the two dots `..` to move up to the parent directory.
 Then, locate the `home` file and open it.

 <p align="center">
 <img title="Switch to Parent Directory" alt="Switch to Parent Directory" src="images/containerprogramming/dotParentDirectory.png" width = "400" height = auto>